David C. H. Austin: Career

 In 2003, David Austin was awarded the Victoria Medal of Honour by the Royal Horticultural Society for his services to horticulture and the Dean Hole Medal from the Royal National Rose Society.
 He received an Honorary MSc from the University of East London for his work on rose breeding.
-He received the lifetime achievement award from the Garden Centre Association in 2004 and was awarded an OBE in 2007.
+He received the lifetime achievement award from the Garden Centre Association in 2004 and was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for services to horticulture.

 In 2010, he was named a "Great Rosarian of the World".

 He died in December 2018 aged 92, and was buried at the parish church of St Mary Magdalene, Albrighton, on 4 January 2019.

 Chelsea Flower Show

-In 2019, David Austin Roses won its 25th Gold Medal at the Chelsea Flower Show, the first since the death of David Austin in 2018.
-The Secret Garden-themed gold medal display housed two new roses - Rosa Eustacia Vye and Rosa Gabriel Oak - named after characters in the work of Thomas Hardy.
+In 2019, David Austin Roses won its 25th Gold Medal at the Chelsea Flower Show, the first since the death of David Austin in 2018 and the 37th time David Austin Roses had exhibited.
+The Secret Garden-themed gold medal display housed two new roses – Rosa 'Eustacia Vye' and Rosa 'Gabriel Oak' – named after characters in the work of Thomas Hardy.